U.S. Supreme Court with agricultural fields symbolising Roundup glyphosate lawsuit

 The U.S. Supreme Court has agreed to hear a case that could determine whether thousands of Americans who developed cancer after using Roundup weedkiller can continue to sue its manufacturer, Bayer.

 At the centre of the case is John Durnell, a Missouri resident who spent years spraying Roundup while maintaining his property.
 He later developed non-Hodgkin lymphoma, a cancer that attacks the immune system.
+In 2023, a jury awarded Durnell $1.25 million, finding that Bayer failed to provide adequate warnings about potential cancer risks linked to glyphosate.

+Now Bayer wants the Supreme Court to shut the door on similar lawsuits nationwide.
 While this legal battle is unfolding in the U.S., Roundup remains widely available in Australia, where the same chemical is still sold for home, farm, and council use.

 The People Behind the Lawsuits

+Durnell is far from alone.
 Across the U.S., tens of thousands of people say long-term exposure to Roundup through gardening, landscaping, farming, and council work led to serious illness.
-Many used the product for years without ever being warned about potential health risks.
+The most common diagnosis tied to these cases is non-Hodgkin lymphoma, a cancer that affects the lymphatic system.

 Some of the most well-known cases include Dewayne Johnson, a California school groundskeeper who developed terminal cancer after heavy exposure, and Alva and Alberta Pilliod, a farming couple who were both diagnosed with the same disease.
+In multiple courtrooms, juries concluded that Monsanto failed to properly warn users about potential cancer risks.

 (Source: Washington Post)